pearu/functional_algorithms/README.md

 # Functional algorithms

-Implementing a math function in a software is a non-trival task when requiring that the function must return correct or very close to correct results for all possible inputs including complex infinities and extremely small or extremely large values of floating point numbers.
+Implementing a math function in a software is a non-trival task when requiring that the function must return correct (or very close to correct) results for all possible inputs including complex infinities, and extremely small or extremely large values of floating point numbers.
 Such algorithms typically use different approximations of the function depending on the inputs locations in the real line or complex